dkharazi/notes/content/about/about.md

 draft: true
 ---

-I live in Columbus, Ohio and work on data science projects at Abercrombie.
+I live in Columbus, Ohio and work on a data science team at Abercrombie.

 Before Abercrombie, I worked as a consultant while studying statistics and computer science at Ohio State University (Class of 2018).
 During college and high school, I made iOS apps and got involved in programming competitions.
 I started programming in JavaScript and Java when I was 14, but now I usually write code in Python.
 Most of my experience in the last few years has been machine learning, data engineering, and backend development.
 I occasionally [write code](https://github.com/dkharazi) for fun in my spare time.